KevinAst/svelte-native-forms/TOOLING.md

 <!--- *** SUB-SECTION *************************************************************** --->
 # Setup Documentation Tooling

-AI: details to follow
+TODO: ?? details to follow

 <!--- *** SUB-SECTION *************************************************************** --->
 # Setup Deployment

-**visualize-it** is deployed on github pages (both the web-app and our documentation).
+**svelte-native-forms** is deployed on github pages (both the web-app and our documentation).

-AI: refine this when I actually do it (in visualize-it)
+TODO: ?? refine this when I actually do it (in svelte-native-forms)

 At the end of this process you should have: